The problem with web components

 But even if we choose to provide enhancements exclusively for cutting edge browsers that support them, there’s still several limitations and issues we need to tackle.

-Thanks to Amy for editing this article and making this as simple and inclusive as possible. 🙌
+Thanks to Amy for editing this article. 🙌